daniyalshah/csci3055u-project-template/README.md

 Also to note, **variables** in Scala can have three different scopes depending on the place where they are being used.
 They can exist as **fields**, as **method parameters** and as **local variables**

 #### Scala Operators

+Different types of operators can also be used in Scala, for example:
 * "+" = add
 * "-" = subtracts
 * "*" = multiplies